Underwriter’s Laboratories vs Sauna.

 2 – Allow for proper placement of the Thermostat Temp Sensor over the sitting bench rather than directly over the heater.
 Specifying a distance from the ceiling of no more than 12” will allow it to be placed properly at 100cm over the sitting bench if the sitting bench is within 48” of the ceiling as it should be.

-4 – A 4-hour time limit would allow users to warm the sauna up without problems of forgetting to reset the shorter 1-hour timer and would reduce incidences of forgetting to reset the timer while using the sauna.
 This is also something that manufacturers can help with, at least for WiFi controlled heaters, by sending the user an alert that the timer is about to expire and so reminding them to reset it and providing an easier way to reset than turning the heater off and then on again.

 Manufacturers Interests are not necessarily aligned with consumers interests